 Alexis serves on the Property Committee of GSHPA.

 Dr. Deborah L. Wortham (York) is an educator, professor, author and a nationally recognized speaker.
-A native of Chicago, Illinois, Dr. Wortham is the Superintendent for the School District of the City of York in York, Pennsylvania.
-Previously, she served as the Superintendent for the Steelton-Highspire School District.
+A native of Chicago, Illinois, Dr. Wortham is the Superintendent for the Roosevelt Union Free School District in Roosevelt, New York.
+Previously, she served as the Superintendent for the School District of the City of York in York, Pennsylvania, and the Steelton-Highspire School District.
 As an international consultant, Dr. Wortham is the President and CEO of Wortham Educational Associates.
 She possesses many years of experience in planning and implementing leadership strategies that meet student needs.
 Her assets include an understanding of the importance of school culture in the attainment of educational goals.
 She has served as a teacher (selected Teacher of the Year), facilitator, assistant principal, principal (elementary, K-8 and high school), and principal of America’s Best Elementary School for Significant Improvement, director of professional development, assistant superintendent and superintendent.
 Dr. Wortham has been featured in several educational videos, written numerous chapters for various books and has traveled extensively throughout the country lecturing on various topics such as Creating Professional Learning Communities, Efficacy, Creating a Culture for Learning, Leadership Development and School Improvement.

 Her career highlights include: